Trees

 excellent food and whose wood offers multiple technological qualities.
 It can live up to 1000 years or more.

-The Downy oak (Quercus pubescens Willd.) et le Chêne sessile (Quercus petraea (Matt.)
+Downy oak (Quercus pubescens Willd.) and Sessile oak (Quercus petraea (Matt.)
 Liebl.).

-The Common Juniper or Juniper (Juniperus communis L.), the Oxycedar Juniper or Cade (Juniperus oxycedrus L.) and the Phoenicia Juniper (Juniperus phoenicea L.).
+Common Juniper or Juniper (Juniperus communis L.), Oxycedar Juniper or Cade (Juniperus oxycedrus L.) and Phoenicia juniper ( Phoenicia Juniper L.).

-The Cherry, Plum or bird cherry (Prunus avium L. = Cerasus avium (L.) Moench).
+Cherry, Plum or Bird cherry (Prunus avium L. = Cerasus avium (L.) Moench).

 The Broad-leaved Linden or Large-leaved Linden (Tilia platyphyllos Scop. = Tilia grandifolia Ehrh.) whose longevity can reach 1000 years.